In New York City, tractor-trailers are being used more extensively on all major highways and even on smaller streets and roadways.

-Manhattan, NY 18 Wheeler Accident Attorneys – F&A helps accident victims in all types of tractor trailer accidents including: jack knife tractor trailers, semi tractor trailer collisions, tractor trailer rollovers, 18 wheeler accidents, and other truck accident matters.
-One of the main reasons tractor trailer accidents can be catastrophic is the weight of the trailer when fully loaded.
+Manhattan, NY 18 Wheeler Accident Attorneys – F&A helps accident victims in all types of tractor-trailer accidents including jackknife tractor-trailers, semi-tractor-trailer collisions, tractor-trailer rollovers, 18 wheeler accidents, and other truck accident matters.
+One of the main reasons tractor-trailer accidents can be catastrophic is the weight of the trailer when fully loaded.
 A loaded trailer may weigh as much as 80,000 pounds.
 Even a tractor carrying an empty trailer weighs about 30,000 pounds.
-This is an extremely dangerous weight which exerts enormous force when the tractor trailer comes into contact with a standard vehicle which only weighs 4,000 pounds.
+This is an extremely dangerous weight that exerts enormous force when the tractor-trailer comes into contact with a standard vehicle that only weighs 4,000 pounds.

 Even the largest SUV usually weighs no more than 5,000 pounds.
-Some of the highways were tractor trailers are being driven include the Cross Bronx Expressway or New England Thruway (I-95), New York State Thruway (I-87), Brooklyn Queens Expressway (BQE, I-278), Long Island Expressway (LIE, I-495), Van Wyck Expressway (I-678) and the Staten Island Expressway (I-278).
+Some of the highways where tractor-trailers are being driven include the Cross Bronx Expressway or New England Thruway (I-95), New York State Thruway (I-87), Brooklyn Queens Expressway (BQE, I-278), Long Island Expressway (LIE, I-495), Van Wyck Expressway (I-678) and the Staten Island Expressway (I-278).
 Common types of truck accidents include:

 Types of 18 Wheeler & Tractor-Trailer Accidents in NY

-JJack Knife Tractor Trailer: when the trailer folds up or swings to the left or right side of the tractor which resembles a folded up pocket knife.
-If a tractor towing the trailer skids, the trailer’s weight can cause the tractor to face sideways or backwards on the roadway.
+Jack Knife Tractor Trailer: when the trailer folds up or swings to the left or right side of the tractor which resembles a folded-up pocket knife.
+If a tractor towing the trailer skids, the trailer’s weight can cause the tractor to face sideways or backward on the roadway.
 Causes of jackknifing include poor weather conditions such as snow or ice on the roadway, inattentive driving, equipment problems, or improper braking.